dmettem/aws-intermediate/02-modules.md

 ---

-# ❓ Questions? ❓

----

-# Lab 3: Never deploy (manually) again!

-Task: Build CI with CodeDeploy and code from GitHub, update code, see change in a browser

-Time to finish: 20 min

----

-# ❓ Questions? ❓

----

 # OpsWork vs CloudFormation vs Elastic Beanstalk

 OpsWork: configuration management (stacks and layers) - narrower app-oriented resources than CloudFormation